> Article

 client_id = "web"

-access_type = "PUBLIC" # web app without client secret
+access_type = "PUBLIC" # No client secret required

 valid_redirect_uris = var.web_redirect_uris